 After doing research and trying multiple solutions – our patients in Minneapolis try to weigh massage vs physical therapy as one of their final options.

 Both have similar goals for patients — to help restore some sort of regular function and/or mobility and relieve pain.
 But, what’s the difference between the two?

 Better yet — which one is the better option when it comes to relieving your pain?

-Massage Therapy The main goal of massage therapy is to target the painful area and work using massage techniques to release tension and increase flexibility.
+The main goal of the massage therapists in Minneapolis is to target the painful area and work using massage techniques to release tension and increase flexibility.
 What this does for the patient is help you feel more relaxed, relieve stress, and even reduce pain.

 That being said, massage therapy has its benefits.
 If you’re someone who is looking to release tension and relax — massage therapy is perfect for you.

 But if you’re someone experiencing shoulder, knee, or back pain that just won’t go away no matter what you try – there might be a deeper issue that a physical therapist can help you fix.